GorettiRivera/42-Wildcard/README.md

 | Price: | Enter the desired price.                                                                                                                       |
 | Email: | Enter your email.                                                                                                                              |

 Once the parameters are filled, click on "Setup Alert".
-The alert will be executed and if the price fell down you will receive an email.
+The alert will be setup and you will receive an email when the price fell below the price setup by the user.
 The alert will run every day.

 <img src="Item.png" width="400" height="350"> <img src="PriceTracker2.png" width="400">